Almost mathematics, Persistence module, and Tamarkin category: Introduction

-Another motivation for the APT correspondence is the following: It is proven by Lurie that any presentable stable category that is dualizable with respect to Lurie tensor product is equivalent to an almost module category for some almost content, see \cite[Theorem 2.10.16]{Fake_sheaves_on_mfd} for a complete proof.
+Another interesting observation from the APT correspondence is the following: It is proven by Lurie that any presentable stable category that is dualizable with respect to the Lurie tensor product is equivalent to an almost module category for some almost content, see \cite[Theorem 2.10.16]{Fake_sheaves_on_mfd} for a complete proof.
 However, its proof is existential.
-Most of categories we are discussing in this paper are dualizable, especially categories of sheaves with microsupport condition (a direct proof can be seen in \autoref{appendix: dualizability}), and the APT so give examples of explicit constructions for the result of Lurie.
+Most of the categories that we discuss in this paper are dualizable, especially categories of sheaves with microsupport conditions (a direct proof can be seen in \autoref{appendix: dualizability}), and the APT correspondence gives examples of explicit constructions of Lurie's result.